f3d-app/f3d/doc/dev/06-TOOLING.md

 ## How to generate the doc for latest master

 1. Generate and run as described above
-2. Select master: `export F3D_TAG=master`
-3. Update the doc: `npm run update-doc`
+2. Update the doc: `npm run update-doc`
-4. Refresh the website to see the new doc
+3. Refresh the website to see the new doc

 ## How to update the doc for a new release

 1. Generate and run as described above
-2. Select release: `export F3D_TAG=release`
-3. Update the doc: `npm run update-doc`
+2. Update the doc for release branch: `npm run update-doc release`
-4. Add a new versioned doc: `npm run docusaurus docs:version X.Y`
+3. Add a new versioned doc: `npm run docusaurus docs:version X.Y`
-5. Add `X.Y` in the `docsVersionDropdown` in `docusaurus.config.ts`
+4. Add `X.Y` in the `docsVersionDropdown` in `docusaurus.config.ts`
-6. Rebuild the website: `npm run start`
+5. Rebuild the website: `npm run start`
-7. Refresh the website to see the new versioned doc
+6. Refresh the website to see the new versioned doc